An Approach to the Minimization of the Mumford-Shah Functional using \Gamma-convergence and Topological Asymptotic Expansion: The -convergence of to

 \section{The $\Gamma$-convergence of $J_{\ve,\kappa(\ve)}$ to $F$}

-In this section we prove that the sequence of functionals $J_{\ve,\kappa}$ converges to the Mumford--Shah functional in the sense of $\Gamma$-convergence, if the parameter $\kappa$, depending on $\ve$, tends sufficiently fast to zero as $\ve \to 0$.
+In this section we give a detailed proof that the sequence of functionals $J_{\ve,\kappa}$ converges to the Mumford--Shah functional in the sense of $\Gamma$-convergence, if the parameter $\kappa$, depending on $\ve$, tends sufficiently fast to zero as $\ve \to 0$.

+We note that the $\Gamma$-convergence of a similar family of functionals has been shown in~\cite{BraChaSol07}.
+As in this paper, the authors approximate the edge set of $u$ by some set $K_\ve$, the measure of which tends to $0$ as $\ve \to 0$.
+The length of the edge set, however, is approximated by half of the length of the boundary of this set $K_\ve$.
+Instead, we approximate the length of the edge set by counting the number of balls covering $K_\ve$, which, apparently, is easier to compute.
+On the other hand, the results in~\cite{BraChaSol07} apply to more general settings and, in particular, also hold in higher dimensions, where our approach fails.
+Also, in the one-dimensional setting, the functionals treated in~\cite{BraChaSol07} and the functional $J_\ve$ of this paper are almost the same, which allows us to use some of the results from~\cite{BraChaSol07} in our proofs.

 Let us first recall the definition of the $\Gamma$-limit: \begin{definition} Let $\X$ be a topological space and $J_j\colon \X\to [0,+\infty]$ a sequence of functionals on $\X$.
 Denote moreover, for $x \in \X$, by $\mathcal{N}(x)$ the set of all open neighborhoods of $x$.
 Then the \emph{$\Gamma$-lower limit} and the \emph{$\Gamma$-upper limit} of $J_j$ are the functionals defined as